jeju5/management/cs/20201215 modern-react-with-redux/modern-react-with-redux.md

   export default connect()(SongList);
   ```
   * connect() returns a function.
 Let's say f is returned.
 Then connect()(SongList) is same as f(SongList)
-* connect with mapStateToProps
+* connect & mapStateToProps
-  * connect function may take mapStateToProps as a first argument.
+  * connect function may take mapStateToProps as the first argument.
   * mapStateToProps is a function that takes the whole state in the redux-store and returns some of them as props
   ```js
   class SongList extends React.Component {